People, Primates, Plants: Co-managing Biodiversity and Improving Livelihoods in Vietnam

 Overview

-Tuyen Hoa district in Vietnam’s Quang Binh province, located in the Indo-Burma biodiversity hotspot, boasts exceptional natural and cultural wealth.
+Tuyen Hoa district in Vietnam’s Quang Binh province (presently Quang Tri province), located in the Indo-Burma biodiversity hotspot, boasts exceptional natural and cultural wealth.
 The region’s evergreen tropical forests are home to unique fauna and flora.
 This includes the Endangered (IUCN) and CITES Appendix II listed Hatinh langur (Trachypithecus hatinhensis), and threatened tree species such as the Critically Endangered ebony Diospyros mun and the Endangered legume Pterocarpus macrocarpus.
 Illegal cutting of valuable timbers, wildlife hunting, in particular of the Hatinh langur, agricultural expansion, and indiscriminate collection of non-timber forest products, are key drivers of biodiversity loss.
 Quang Binh province therefore has approved the establishment of over 500 hectares of Special-use forest (SUF) in Tuyen Hoa.
 The SUF presents important biodiversity

 conservation opportunities but also challenges for livelihood security of some 2,770 households, half of whom are poor and dependent on wild forest resources, farming and raising livestock in the SUF area.
 The establishment of SUF directly impacts their livelihoods as legal restrictions apply to agricultural activities and collection of forest products.